Stereophonics' Kelly Jones on how David Bowie inspired 'Dakota'

 The album version of ‘Dakota’, which clocks in at 4 minutes 57 seconds, features an extended outro which was cut for the song’s radio edit.

 Stereophonics’ are currently touring the UK in support of their eleventh studio album, ‘Kind’, and are due to perform at Nottingham’s Motorpoint arena this evening.
-Following on from their arena stint, the group will return to the stage for two special “very special” outdoor shows in Scotland and Wales this July.
+Following on from their arena stint, the group will return to the stage for two “very special” outdoor shows in Scotland and Wales this July.

 Check out the remaining 2020 schedule below: